How to Choose an MBA Program for a Purpose-Driven Career

 Look for MBA programs that offer full or part-time options—even hybrid ones.
-The Bard MBA in Sustainability offers synchronous online evening classes twice a week, so that students can attend from across the U.S. What’s more: that hybrid feel is complemented by one extended weekend a month in New York City.
+The Bard MBA in Sustainability offers synchronous online evening classes twice a week, so that students can attend from across the U.S. What’s more: this low-residency MBA is complemented by one extended weekend a month in New York City.

 Many people interested in business are also looking for careers that help the environment, but may not know what kind of jobs are available to them.

 Sound like you?
 Read our Career Guide.

 Businesses are really starting to understand the importance of corporate social responsibility.
 And they need leaders who understand how to combine cutting-edge business ideas with sustainability principles, how to balance the triple bottom line, and how to recoup when the marks are missed.
 It takes a special kind of leadership.
 Find out if you’ve got what it takes.